DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 The operation of modern semiconductor devices is underpinned by a good knowledge of the physics of solid-state materials and electronics.
 This module is motivated by the need to link physical models with modern device operation.
-The module uses basic quantum mechanical physical principles to explain the properties of materials of interest in electronic engineering practice.
-A knowledge of the bonding between atoms is essential to understand the behaviour of solids and their electronic properties, which distinguish conductors from semiconductors and insulators.
-These impact on the electronic properties of materials, which in turn control the operation of electronic devices currently used and under development.
-Building on this foundation of solid-state physics the module introduces the student to the basic parameters which control the behaviour of electronic devices, such as diodes, bipolar transistors, MOSFETs and lasers.
-The phenomena which occur in non-idealized devices are studied and the behaviour of real devices is examined in the light of these phenomena.
+It uses basic quantum mechanical principles to explain the properties of materials of interest in electronic engineering practice.
+Knowledge of atomic bonding is essential for understanding how solids behave and why their electronic properties differ, distinguishing conductors, semiconductors and insulators.
+These material properties directly influence the performance of electronic components, shaping the operation of current and emerging technologies.
+Building on this foundation of solid-state physics the module introduces the student to the basic parameters which control the behaviour of electronic devices, such as diodes, transistors, MOSFETs, and solar cells.

 Learning Outcomes